 The consolidated financial statements of the Company have been prepared in accordance with IFRS and on an historical cost basis, except for financial instruments which have been measured at fair value.
 The consolidated financial statements are presented in Canadian dollars and all values are rounded to the nearest dollar except where otherwise indicated.

 b) Adoption of new and revised standards and interpretations

-Accounting standards adopted during the period
+Accounting standards recently adopted

 IFRS 9 - Financial Instruments